adavidramos/it-basic/README.md

 ## Flavors

+Each flavor corresponds to a branch in Git.

+**master**: A SASS-based project that uses absolute paths.
+This is what I use for production sites.

 **basic**: A very simple CSS project that uses relative paths.
 Includes the jQuery library.
 I usually use this for teaching.

-**advanced**: A SASS-based project that uses absolute paths.
-This is what I use for production sites.

 ## License